Initial Advice Session

 Spouse or Partner Entry Clearance

 If you are the husband, wife or civil partner of a British citizen, you can make an application for a Partner visa which will allow you to remain in the UK for up to 5 years.
 Strict requirements need to be satisfied during the 5-year period in accordance with Appendix FM.
 The Specified Documents you need to provide are contained in Appendix FM-SE.
-There is also guidance available on the UK Visas and Immigration Website which you can locate here.
+In addition there is guidance available on the UK Visas and Immigration Website which you can locate here.

 Following completing of the 5 years, the spouse can apply for Indefinite Leave to Remain in the UK.